AlexandruSoroiu/multi-purpose-calculator/README.md

 # multi-purpose-calculator
  I created a multi-purpose calculator using C++.
+It can do multiple things such as addition, subtraction, division, multiplication, finding cubic/square root, finding the area of a basic triangle, and the perimeter of a square.
+It can check if a number is prime or not and I also implemented a Guess the Number game.
+On top of that, it also has a Trivia Quiz with a Lilo & Stitch theme.
+Have fun!